Wicked Campers

 Wicked Campers is an Australian camper van rental company based in Brisbane, Queensland, Australia.
-Founded in 2000 by John Webb, the company also has outlets in other parts of Australia, along with New Zealand, together with operations in Europe, South Africa, Japan, North America, and South America.
+Founded in 2000 by John Webb, the company also has outlets in other parts of Australia, along with New Zealand, together with operations in Europe, South Africa, Japan, and North and South America.

 Wicked Campers market their product towards younger drivers and backpackers.
 Each van features a spray painted design, often featuring pop culture references and slogans, which are often rude and offensive—including statements perceived as misogynistic, anti-environmental, and disrespectful to Indigenous communities.
 Following moves by various Australian states to outlaw offensive slogans and images on vehicles, notably campervans belonging to Wicked Campers, on 2 August 2019 Federal and State government ministers agreed on a combined approach to deal with the issue.